awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 Before you begin, [check if enhanced networking is already enabled](#test-enhanced-networking) on your instance\.

 The Quick Start Ubuntu HVM AMIs include the necessary drivers for enhanced networking\.
+If you have a version of `ixgbevf` earlier than 2\.16\.4, you can install the `linux-aws` kernel package to get the latest enhanced networking drivers\.

-If you have a version of `ixgbevf` earlier than 2\.16\.4 then you can install the `linux-aws` kernel package to get the latest `ixgbevf` drivers.
+The following procedure provides the general steps for compiling the `ixgbevf` module on an Ubuntu instance\.<a name="ubuntu-enhanced-networking-procedure"></a>

-**To install the `linux-aws` kernel package**
+**To install the linux\-aws kernel package**

 1. <a name="ubuntu-enhanced-networking-start-step"></a>Connect to your instance\.